thin-edge/thin-edge.io/docs/src/architecture/software-management.md

 ### Tedge Agent

-The **Tedge Agent** addresses cloud-agnostic software management operations along with the **Cloud Mapper**, e.g. listing current installed software list, software update, software removal.
+The **Tedge Agent** addresses cloud-agnostic software management operations e.g. listing current installed software list, software update, software removal.
-Also, the Tedge Agent calls the **SM Plugin(s)** to execute an action defined by a received operation.
+Also, the Tedge Agent calls an **SM Plugin(s)** to execute an action defined by a received operation.

 The key point is that the Tedge Agent is always generic in cloud platforms and software types.